 So I don’t have to prove anything to anyone, especially girls who are uninterested in me.

-Life is too short to waste on people who reject you.
+Life is too short to waste it on people who reject you.

 If anything, you should give yourself a pat on the back for having the courage to approach a girl.
 A lot of guys are too afraid of even trying.
 And that is something you should be proud of.